 Participants are encouraged to prepare at least one work for unaccompanied saxophone, which can be a recital piece, or a study – a suggested list will be sent to participants once they have signed up.
 Participants will also have the option of sending a pre-recorded video of their playing, to use as a starting point for their zoom coaching, if desired.

-The course is open to saxophonists aged 15 or older, Grade 5 standard and above.
-There is a maximum of 12 places, so to be sure of a place, book early.
+The course will have a maximum of 12 participants – aged 15 or older, Grade 5 standard and above – so to gain a place, book early.

 Request a space on this course

 You can request a space on this course here.
 Applications will be reviewed, and if accepted we will send full information on course joining and fee payment via email.
 We aim to respond within 7 days to your reservation request.

 If you are booking more than one place, you will need to fill in application details for each potential student.
 Mandatory fields are marked with *